wp-plugins/admin-page-framework/readme.txt

 Tags:               admin, administration, options, settings, API, framework, library, meta box, custom post type, custom post types, utility, fields, custom field, custom fields, tool, tools, widget, widgets, form, forms
 Requires at least:  3.3
 Tested up to:       4.1.0
-Stable tag:         3.4.5.1
+Stable tag:         3.4.6
 License:            GPLv2 or later
 License URI:        http://www.gnu.org/licenses/gpl-2.0.html

-Provides simpler means of building administration pages for plugin and theme developers.
+Facilitates WordPress plugin and theme development.

 == Description ==
-It provides plugin and theme developers with easier means of creating option pages.
+It provides plugin and theme developers with easier means of building option pages.
 Extend the library class and pass your arrays that define the form elements to the predefined class methods.
 The library handles all the complex coding behind the scene and creates the pages and the forms for you.
 The package includes a demo plugin which helps you walk through necessary features.

 **Notes:** this framework does not do anything by itself.
 If you are not a developer, you do not need this.